Health-RI/catalog-backend-deploy/README.md

 2. **Environment Variable Injection**:
    - The workflow uses the specified input versions as environment variables.

+### Azure Site Containers

+- After authenticating with Azure, each job lists the configured site containers (`az webapp sitecontainers list`) and picks the one flagged as `isMain`, so the workflow does not need hard-coded container names.
+- Image swaps are executed with `az webapp sitecontainers update --image IMAGE:TAG`, preserving every other container setting (ports, commands, volumes, etc.).
+- Resource groups are tracked per environment (e.g., `healthri-uac` for ACC, `healthri` for PROD) via dedicated environment variables to ensure the CLI targets the correct App Service instance.

 3. **Deploy to Acceptance**:
    - The workflow first deploys the specified versions of CKAN, Discovery Service, and Solr to the ACC environment.